brct-james/guild-golems/README.md

 - - `DELETE` to delete the invoker
 - - - TBD if this is actually something that is useful, almost certainly should be placed under my/golems instead
 - - v0: single golem type per task, takes mana to summon, summoner golems generate mana
+- Calculate and cache leaderboards in metric-db
+- Tracking all users ever registered, persistent through wipes in metric-db
+- Convert all public json and routes to kebab-case, all private vars and funcs to snake case

 ### Planned: Unscheduled